 No they don’t, as these will be dependent on the specific funds you choose to invest in.
 On average, equity funds will charge an annual fee of 0.75%, whilst a passive fund has an average fee of 0.15%.

-We do not currently have one, but there is one in the pipeline.
+We do not currently have one, but we are currently in the development phase of our pension drawdown calculator.

 There are two types of platform.
 Adviser platforms are used by financial advisers to manage and plan your financial affairs.
 There’s a host of tools and functionality available to make the adviser’s job much easier, freeing him up to spend time with clients rather than on administrative tasks.
-Sometimes, you (the client), will be given a login that lets you see your portfolio, but in general your adviser will provide regular reports and updates.
+Sometimes, you as the client will be given a login that lets you see your portfolio, but in general, your adviser will provide regular reports and updates.

-DIY platforms (sometimes called D2C or B2C) are investment platforms that come with lots of tools, research and guidance but are designed specifically with consumers in mind.
+DIY platforms are sometimes called D2C or B2C are investment platforms that come with lots of tools, research and guidance but are designed specifically with consumers in mind.